DoaaGomaa89/Food-ordering-system/README.md

 # 🍽️ Food Ordering System

 An online food ordering web application built with Django.
-This project allows users to log in, register an account, and order food from a categorized menu (Main Course, Beverages, and Salad).
+This project allows users to log in, register an account, and order food from a categorized menu.
 Users can view and interact with the menu, add items to their cart, and manage their orders.
 The app is designed with a focus on UI/UX to enhance the user experience.

 ---